Walter P. Carter: Family

 Carter's younger daughter, Jill Priscilla Carter, is an attorney and member of the Senate of Maryland, elected November 6, 2018.
-She is a former member of the Maryland House of Delegates having served from 2003–2016.
+She is a former member of the Maryland House of Delegates having served from 2003 to 2016.
 Carter's elder daughter, Judith Lynn, is married to Baltimore City circuit court Judge Sylvester B. Cox and together they have two daughters, Lindsey and Erin.
 Lindsey Carter Cox, so named in honor of her grandfather, is a graduate of Howard University, Erin Taylor Cox, the younger of the granddaughters was the All-City Volleyball Champion in 2008, and a graduate of Morgan State University in Baltimore, where she was a member of the volleyball team.
 Walter Carter married Zerita Joy Richardson Carter in 1954 and they remained married until his untimely death on July 31, 1971.
 Mrs. Carter was an early childhood education teacher.
 She died on June 16, 2016.